Equity, Diversity, and Inclusion (EDI) Topic Guide

 Getting started with trans inclusion in your workplace.
 (2023b, June 19).
 Stonewall.

 Leading for all: supporting trans and non-binary healthcare staff.
-(2024, April 30).
-NHS
+(2025).
+NHS Confederation.

 Leeds Beckett University. (n.d.).
-Trans and Non-Binary Equality Guidance for colleagues.
+Trans Support Guidance for Colleagues.

 Marriage and Civil Partnership